Sitzilla/basic-algorithms/README.md

-# basic-algorithms
+# Basic Algorithms and Data Structures
-Java implementations of basic sorting and searching algorithms
+Java implementations of basic sorting and searching algorithms and data structures